-These popular machines are now available in upgraded versions for 2011: the TC5, TC10 and TC20.
+These popular machines are now available in upgraded versions: the TC5, TC10 and TC20.
 These models have different top speeds, programming and warranties.
 Of these, the TC5 is the most affordable way to get started with TreadClimber workouts.

 - No Outlet Required: Unlike most treadmills and TreadClimbers, this green machine doesn’t use a power cord.
 The entire TC5, including the console display, is fueled by your workout power.

 - Efficient Workouts: The TC5 lets you achieve great results more quickly than you would with a traditional treadmill.
 Bowflex advertises that you can burn the same amount of fat in half the time.

 - Challenging Workouts: The TC5 has 12 intensity levels to meet anyone’s workout needs.
 You can set the speed up to 4.5 mph, which is just as fast as the TC20.